kubernetes/ingress-nginx/controllers/nginx/README.md

 NGINX provides the configuration option [ssl_buffer_size](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_buffer_size) to allow the optimization of the TLS record size.
 This improves the [Time To First Byte](https://www.igvita.com/2013/12/16/optimizing-nginx-tls-time-to-first-byte/) (TTTFB).
 The default value in the Ingress controller is `4k` (nginx default is `16k`);

+### Server-side HTTPS enforcement through redirect

+By default the controller redirects (301) to HTTPS if TLS is enabled for that ingress .
+If you want to disable that behaviour globally, you can use `ssl-redirect: "false"` in the NGINX ConfigMap.

+To configure this feature for specfic ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in theparticular resource.

 ## Proxy Protocol